 In early 2000, the Virtualization for x86 computers support has led to lots of innovation into systems domain.
 Compute virtualization and High-Speed network devices evolution have enabled the Cloud creation.

 Later, It appears it was not convenient to manage several isolated network devices each having their own configuration language.
-Following needs have emerged:
+The following needs emerged:

 Single point of configuration